-In The Artist-Philosopher and New Philosophy, Smith argues that philosophy has indeed come to what Heidegger described as “an end.”
-That is hardly to say philosophy as such is over or soon to disappear; rather that its useful purpose as a medium of cultural change and as a generator of history has run its course.
-He thus calls for a New Philosophy, conceptualized by the artist-philosopher who “makes” or “poeticizes” New Philosophy, spanning literary and theoretical discourses and operating across art in all its forms.
-To this end, Smith proposes the establishment of schools and social networks that serve as education programs for the training and development of artist-philosophers, as well as global digital networks that are themselves designed toward this “ever-becoming community.”
+In The Artist-Philosopher and New Philosophy, Smith argues that Western Metaphysics has indeed come to what Heidegger describes as “an end.”
+That is hardly to say philosophy as such is over or soon to disappear; rather, its purpose as a medium of cultural change and as a generator of history has run its course.
+He thus calls for a New Philosophy, conceptualized by the artist-philosopher who “makes” or “poeticizes” New Philosophy, spanning literary and theoretical discourses and operating across art in all its forms and across culture in all its locations.
+To this end, Smith proposes the establishment of schools and social networks that advance the training and development of artist-philosophers, as well as global digital networks that are themselves designed toward this “ever-becoming community.”

 Table of Contents

 Introduction Part I: The Artist-Philosopher 1.
 Nietzsche & Hegel 2.
 Goethe & Rabelais 3.
 Sherman & Cézanne Part II: New Philosophy 4.
 Heidegger’s Calling 5.
 The Age of Addiction 6.
 The Saying of Parmenides Afterword Appendix

 George Smith is Founder, President and Professor of Philosophy and Visual Culture at the Institute for Doctoral Studies in the Visual Arts, USA.